 Table assignments will be released at a later date.

 Table assignments are prioritized by veteran artist status (+10 years as a primary artist), followed by a first-come, first-served basis of Artist Alley Form submission.
 Artists who have paid for their tables (excluding artists on the waitlist) will receive an e-mail notification prior to the release of the application form

-Artist Alley Table Packages will receive a 50% refund for any cancellations received before March 1st, 2022.
+Artist Alley Table Packages will receive a 50% refund for any cancellations received by February 28, 2023.
 Cancellations made after this deadline will not receive a refund.
 Artists who have submitted the Artist Alley Form and are not approved will be fully refunded.

-SPJA reserves the right to resell or reassign cancelled tables in the event of either a full or partial cancellation of an Artist Alley Table Package.
+SPJA reserves the right to resell or reassign canceled tables in the event of either a full or partial cancellation of an Artist Alley Table Package.

 Additional Artist Alley Badges

 Artist Alley badges are non-refundable and non-transferable to other shows and other participants.

 General attendees are not permitted behind the tables during the show.
 If an Artist Alley participant must exchange their 4-Day badge for an Artist Alley badge, please contact email@example.com.

 California Seller’s Permit numbers may be obtained 90 days before the show date and must be submitted via the Artist Alley Form by May 31st, 2023.